Top 10 genuine experiences to live in the province of Cadiz

-1) Swimming on an unspoilt beach with views of Africa
+1.- Swimming on an unspoilt beach with views of Africa

 This is our local idea of paradise.
-The province of Cadiz has kilometers of white sandy beaches and cool Atlantic waters that are a real gift from nature.
+The province of Cadiz has kilometres of white sandy beaches and cool Atlantic waters that are a real gift from nature.
 The closer you get to the strait of Gibraltar, the better views of Africa you get.
 You look to the front and you see the beauty of the Atlantic ocean and Africa behind.
-You look back and you see nothing built by the humans.
+You look back and you see nothing built by humans.

 Cadiz will give you total freedom to act as your character of choice during its carnival.
 This generates interaction with many other characters and results in the most fun and surreal situations.
 You may start seeing thieves chasing policemen, flowers flirting with bumblebees or angels greeting demons, before finding Snow white with seven smurfs, or Mulder and Scully taking pictures of Batman making friends with the Joker.

-5) Drinking Sherry in a tabanco
+5.- Drinking sherry in a tabanco

 Tabancos are traditional Sherry bars original from the city of Jerez, where Sherry is often served straight from the casks.
 Some of them date from the nineteen twenties and thirties and they have a special local charm that is very difficult to find outside Jerez.

-6) Watching the sunset from cape Trafalgar
+6.- Watching the sunset from Cape Trafalgar

 This historical spot saw a spectacular naval battle in 1805 which gave its name to the most popular square in London.
 Nowadays cape Trafalgar is a gorgeous natural park with vast extensions of sleepy farmland, thick pine forests, long sandy beaches and stunning cliffs.
 Most of the coastline has a South West orientation which is ideal to watch the most beautiful sunsets over the sea.

 A zambomba is a traditional percussion instrument that is used to accompany the singing of Christmas carols.
-However, in Jerez, this very instrument has given its name to a unique local Christmas celebration, where people from the same neighborhood gather to sing and dance flamenco Christmas carols, drink sherry and eat sweets frequently around a fire.
+However, in Jerez, this very instrument has given its name to unique local Christmas celebrations, where people from the same neighbourhood gather to sing and dance flamenco Christmas carols, drink sherry and eat sweets frequently around a fire.
 People of all ages participate together in this tradition that fills the streets and patios of Jerez during Christmas, turning the city into a charming food, wine and music festival for about three weeks.

-8) Hillwalking amongst Spanish firs
+8.- Hillwalking amongst Spanish firs

 Pinsapos (Spanish firs) are our most beloved native trees.
 They are tall and elegant and they only grow in the mountains of certain areas of Southernmost Spain.

-Hillwalking through a pinsapar is a truly unique experience.
+Hillwalking through a pinsapar (that’s what a forest of Spanish firs is called in Spanish) is a truly unique experience.
 It allows one to see a very particular type of natural beauty that can only be found in this part of Andalusia.

-9) Buying sherry by the litre straight from the producer
+9.- Buying Sherry by the litre straight from the producer

 The Sherry towns (El Puerto de Santa María, Sanlúcar de Barrameda and Jerez de la Frontera) have still a few wineries where sherry can be bought by the litre straight from the casks.
 You just need to approach their rustic counters with a bottle and they will fill it in front of you by the litre.
 This is a common thing to do for many locals who are used to using sherry on a daily basis for cooking and drinking.
-The local bodega is one of the stops along their shopping route where they often meet relatives, neighbors or friends before heading to the next local shop.
+The local bodega is one of the stops along their shopping route where they often meet relatives, neighbours or friends before heading to the next local shop.
 Designing your own local shopping route with its corresponding stop at the local bodega is a pleasant experience that always opens doors to meeting the wisest locals and to getting to know the best traditional recipes with Sherry.

-10) Sailing across the bay of Cadiz
+10.- Sailing across the bay of Cadiz